mohannad05waheeb/Calculator/README.md

 # Calculator
-Calculator project with simple TypeScript And Tailwindcss
+Project Calculator with simple TypeScript And Tailwindcss